MegDeri/mountain-blog/README.md

 ## DEMO

-* This is a blog plattform for multipal users.
+* This is a blog platform for multipal users.
 * Share information about mountain and everything related to the topic.